Vaginal Medicines for Vaginal Yeast Infections

 Vaginal yeast infections commonly occur during pregnancy, probably related to the high estrogen levels.
 Consistently high estrogen is the most likely reason that treatment takes longer to cure a yeast infection during pregnancy.

-Vaginal medicines, such as cream or vaginal suppositories, are recommended for yeast infection treatment during pregnancy.
-Oral antifungal medicines are not recommended for women who are pregnant.2
+Vaginal medicines, such as cream or vaginal suppositories, are recommended for yeast infection treatment during pregnancy.2

 If you are pregnant, do not use these nonprescription medicines without first discussing your condition with your doctor.